-Fiscal Year 1 st Quarter 2 nd Quarter 3 rd Quarter 4 th Quarter 2019 Net loss \$ 723,748 \$ 613,356 \$ 874,750 \$ 1,759,418 2017 Net loss per share \$ 0.00 \$ 0.00 \$ 0.01 \$ 0.01 2018 Net loss \$ 766,355 \$ 986,347 \$ 1,111,556 \$ 834,369 Net loss per share \$ 0.00 \$ 0.01 \$ 0.01 \$ 0.01 2017 Net loss \$ 317,524 \$ 638,431 \$ 705,793 \$ 977,731 Net loss per share \$ 0.00 \$ 0.00 \$ 0.00 \$ 0.01
+Fiscal 1st Quarter 2 nd Quarter 3 rd Quarter 4 th Quarter

+Year

+2020 Net loss \$ 1,361,979

+Net loss per share 0.01

+2019 Net loss \$ 723,748 \$ 613,356 \$ 874,750 \$ 1,759,418

+Net loss per share 0.00 0.00 0.01 0.01

+2018 Net loss \$ 766,355 \$ 986,347 \$ 1,111,556 \$ 834,369

+Net loss per share 0.00 0.00 0.01 0.01

-Loss for the final quarter of the 2019 fiscal year increased significantly compared to the immediately preceding quarter and the comparable quarter of the prior year primarily due to incremental share-based compensation expense relating to stock options and DSUs granted during the final 2019 fiscal quarter.
-The higher loss for the third and fourth 2019 fiscal quarters also reflected higher costs commensurate with the increased activity level of the US Phase I/II Cell Pouch Clinical Trial and increased patent prosecution to expand and strengthen our patent portfolio.
-Lower quarterly losses during the first and second quarters of fiscal 2019, compared to the later quarters of fiscal 2018, reflected recognition of a JDRF grant contribution milestone in the second quarter of 2019 and the Company's completion of key activities during the 2018 fiscal year in advance preparation for the commencement of the US Phase I/II Cell Pouch Clinical Trial.
-The variability between 2018 and 2017 quarterly results was mostly attributable to manufacturing development costs and the timing of grant contribution claims or milestones earned as personnel and operating costs were relatively consistent.
+Loss for the first quarter of our 2020 fiscal year decreased significantly compared to the immediately preceding quarter primarily due to significant incremental one-time share-based compensation expense totaling approximately \$481,600 recorded during the last 2019 fiscal quarter for stock options and DSUs with immediate vesting granted during the same period.
+Compared to more recent historical levels, the higher loss for the last three fiscal quarters reflects higher costs commensurate with the increased activity level of the US Phase I/II Cell Pouch Clinical Trial and increased patent prosecution to expand and strengthen our patent portfolio.
+In addition, during the current and immediately preceding quarter, costs associated with expanded investor relations and communication activities increased operating expenses and contributed to the higher loss for both periods.

+Lower quarterly losses during the first and second quarters of fiscal 2019, compared to the later quarters of fiscal 2018, reflect recognition of a JDRF grant contribution milestone in the second quarter of 2019 and the Company's completion of key activities during the 2018 fiscal year in advance preparation for the commencement of the US Phase I/II Cell Pouch Clinical Trial.
+The variability between 2019 and 2018 quarterly results was mostly attributable to manufacturing development costs and the timing of grant contribution claims or milestones earned as overall operating costs were otherwise relatively consistent.